Legislative Agenda

 Chronic Disease Day is an opportunity for legislators to pledge to address issues that impact across the entire chronic disease community.
 These issues include funding needed medical research and public health programs and advancing legislation that supports a patient’s ability to access the care they need.
 While we reflect on recent progress and opportunities for further advancement around July 10th, our community of supporters work year-round to educate policymakers about contemporary issues and to use our stories and collective voice to advocate for issues that impact across the chronic disease community.

-Fiscal Year (FY) 2023 Funding Recommendations
+Fiscal Year (FY) 2025 and 2026 Funding Recommendations